Positivity and representations of surface groups: Triples, Tripods and metrics

-The hypothesis~\eqref{eq:hypT} says that $h_m$ converges uniformly on every compact set of $V_{\tau_0}$ to the constant map.
-It follows that $\seq{h}$ also converges $C^1$ to zero on any compact set in $V_{\tau_0}$.
+The hypothesis~\eqref{eq:hypT} says that $\seq{h}$, seen as a sequence of diffeomorphisms of~$\gp$ converges uniformly on every compact set of $V_{\tau_0}$ to the constant map.
+It follows that $\seq{h}$ also converges $C^1$ to the constant map on any compact set in $V_{\tau_0}$ and hence $\seq{\ms T h}$ converges to zero uniformly on every compact set of $V_{\tau_0}$.
 Thus, equality~\eqref{eq:Prox1} shows that $\seq{k}$ converges to zero.\end{proof}